-Please follow the steps below to configure Google Calendar to share between iOS, Android, MAC and Windows platform.
+Follow the steps below to configure Google Calendar to share between iOS, Android, Mac, and Windows platforms.
 This workaround is efficient and reliable even with multiple calendars and sub-calendars to share on Android and iPhone.

 To begin with, you must have one Google account.
 Better to have separate Google account for each user, if you don’t want to share Google login credentials.
-For demo purpose, we used two separate Google accounts, a private account for iOS user and secondary Google account for Android.
+For the demo purposes, we used two separate Google accounts, a private account for iOS users and a secondary Google account for Android.

 This scenario is ideal when you want sub-calendars such as Kids Calendar to share with your kids for their school activity, Dr. Appointments Calendar to share with your spouse and Office Events Calendar as your own.

 Step3: Share Google Calendar Family Members (Secondary Email)

 Now you can start to share these calendars with your family members with their Gmail accounts.
 To share Google Calendar, log in to Primary Google Calendar > Settings (right top corner) > Calendars Tab > Select the calendar > Shared Edit Setting > Share with specific people > Set the permission to See only/ Make Changes.

 You can specify the people with their email (secondary) address with Calendar View only or Manage Permission.

 Step4: Make Sure iPhone Can Sync with Multiple Google Calendars